ziglibs/zgl/README.md

 defer vertex_buffer.delete();
 ```

+You may also use a different OpenGL Loading Library by declaring a public `gl` namespace on your `root` file.

 ## Development Philosophy

 This library is developed incrementally.
 That means that functions and other things will be included on-demand and not just for the sake of completeness.